sathomas/jsDataV.is/src/text/ch3/05-click-events.md

     );
 ```

-And for the widget controller, we simple add a `title` attribute in line 3 to tell users how to hide the widget.
+And for the widget controller, we simply add a `title` attribute in line 3 to tell users how to hide the widget.

 ``` {.html .numberLines .line-3}
 <div id="stock"></div>